xaratustrah/motorroller/README.md

 This is a nice to have option, just add two level shofters for the CCW and CLW signals.
 In principle, a level shifter can also replace the darlington array IC ULN2003A , which is a bit of an overkill for the current purpose.

 #### Additional hints

-Please note that the driver has direct opto coupler inputs, whereas the relay board has optocouplers that are already pulled up to 5V on one side.
+* Please note that the driver has direct opto coupler inputs, whereas the relay board has optocouplers that are already pulled up to 5V on one side.

-Also please note that for the crimp tool you need to set level 8 for 0.75mm<sup>2</sup> which are the motor cables, and level 5 for 0.14mm<sup>2</sup> cables, which are the end switch and potentiometer cables.
+* Also please note that for the crimp tool you need to set level 8 for 0.75mm<sup>2</sup> which are the motor cables, and level 5 for 0.14mm<sup>2</sup> cables, which are the end switch and potentiometer cables.

+* On the motor side, the end swtiches are connected so that in the normal case they are connected to ground.
+If the end swtich is acticated, this connecttion is interrupted.

 ## Licensing